Joining the French Foreign Legion

 3. Q: How about evenings, weekends, holidays in the Legion?

-A: After finishing your four-month basic training, you are free and allowed to leave your base during your free time.
+A: After finishing your four-month basic training, you are free and allowed to leave your military base during your free time.

 4. Q: How about using mobile phones, notebook computers?